 These bezels do allow for stereo front-facing speakers, and provide space for you to hold the phone in landscape orientation when gaming or watching videos without your fingers blocking the display.

-The power button on the right of the handset also falls nicely under thumb or finger, and it’s enhanced by the inclusion of a fingerprint scanner built into the key, allowing you to unlock the phone without entering a pin, pattern or password.
+The power button on the right of the handset also falls nicely under thumb when held in your right hand, or finger when in your left hand, and it’s enhanced by the inclusion of a fingerprint scanner built into the key, allowing you to unlock the phone without entering a pin, pattern or password.

 We found it was fast at unlocking most of the time, but every now and then we’d have to have a second attempt to get it to register.